A philosophical moment, if you don’t mind.

 While he suffered no fools and stood fast in his beliefs, he never went out of his way to hurt anyone.
 He never gloated over others.
 He never publicly lashed out against anyone he didn’t care for.
 He kept it to himself.
 I don’t and never will care for what his opinions were on many a topic and person, but I respect him for consciously making the call in keeping it to himself.
 Of course, he lived in a very different era, but that is really no excuse.

 That issue will, and should be, his legacy.
 Divisive in death, as he was in life, because that is what he chose.
 A very intelligent man, he knew exactly what he was doing when he referred to a then young teenager named Chelsea Clinton as a dog.
-He was yearning for reaction and notoriety when he joined the despicable and evil word “Nazi” to women who were fighting for equality.
+He was yearning for reaction and notoriety when he joined “Nazi” to women who were fighting for equality.
 Every insult toward people of color, those of a different sexual orientation, those who weren’t “American enough” for him, all were part of his act to reach greater paydays and fame.

 When we die, the totality of our lives is there for all to see.
 Nothing is hidden, and nothing should be held back.
 We must be seen in a bathing light of truth, warts and all.